Graduate Certificate of Professional Accounting

-Other postgraduate units may be taken subject to the approval of the Course Team Chair.
+Other postgraduate units may be taken subject to the approval of the Course Director.

 1 Required by CPA Australia for Associate (foundation level) Membership.

-2 Required by the Institute of Chartered Accountants in Australia for entry to the CA Program.
+2 Required by the Chartered Accountants Australia and New Zealand (CAANZ) for entry to the CA Program.

 3 For candidates who have completed an accredited degree in Australia, this unit may be taken as part of the CPA program.
 Other students must complete the unit before becoming an Associate Member of CPA Australia.